 Her practice explores concepts of plasticity, mythology, Islamic and proto-science fiction, as well as critical theory and popular culture, examining how phenomena like generalization, exotification, or patronizing perspectives on certain cultural groups are embodied and transformed into corporeal qualities in analogue or virtual geographies, and how photographic legacies meander through virtual and physical realities.

 Ehrenstein studied photography and pursued postgraduate studies in media arts in Germany, later expanding her curatorial training at the University of Malta and Lagos Biennial in Nigeria.
-In addition to her professorship at HGB Leipzig, she also teaches at the Universität der Künste Berlin.
+In addition to her professorship at HGB Leipzig, she also teached at the Universität der Künste Berlin.
 Her work is represented by KOW and Office Impart in Berlin.
 A full CV is available upon request.